How to Perform an SSL Migration

 - Extended Validation (EV SSL): This SSL Certificate provides the highest level of trust for your website.
 An EV SSL Certificate approves you to use a domain name with encryption and displays your company information within a green address bar giving users visible signs of authority and security when processing transactions on your site.

-Step 3: Generate Certificate Signing Request (CSR).
+Step 3: Generate A Certificate Signing Request (CSR).
 Many hosting companies will take care of this task if you purchase an SSL certificate from them.
 You can also generate the CSR through your cPanel.
 Follow these instructions on how to Generate an SSL Certificate and Signing Request with cPanel.

 Step 5: Enable HTTPS on your site.
 Update all links, 3rd party scripts, canonical tags and redirects to point to the new HTTPS site.
 For a more in-depth process refer to the HTTP to HTTPS migration task list below.